DFE/MONK/doc/source/intro.rst

 or using an older version of :term:`MONK` to keep the maintenance costs low.
 We also faced this problem at :term:`DFE`, therefore we developed a small helper script that allows you to do both.
-If you already have experience in using :term:`virtualenvs<virtualenv>` then you will have not much of a trouble.
+If you already have experience in using :term:`virtualenvs<virtualenv>` then you should not encounter any difficulties.

 The basic idea is that for each set of requirements you create a separate suite.
 Thus if you have tests for ``monk_tf==0.1.1`` you keep all these tests